 We hear a lot about ways to alter our soil pH to suit certain plants, but what is soil pH and we should be messing with it?
-Dive in to learn the basics and find out how your soil pH level can help guide your plant decisions.
+Dive in to learn the basics about how your soil pH level affects your plants.

 Learning your pH level starts with a soil test.
 We compared home and lab soil tests here.

 Soil pH and Home Gardens

 Here’s a little reality check.
 Most gardeners go their whole lives without ever knowing anything about their soil pH—or any other soil or general garden science—and seem to do just fine.

 But there are some basics like soil tests, an understanding of your soil texture (sand, silt, clay), and the soil pH level that provide big, helpful clues about what our plants are dealing with and how we can better manage things.